Avro Shackleton: Further development

 The Type 716 Shackleton MR 3 was another redesign in response to crew feedback and observations.
 A new tricycle undercarriage was introduced, the fuselage was increased in all main dimensions and had new wings with better ailerons and tip tanks.
 The weapons capability was also upgraded to include homing torpedoes and Mk 101 Lulu nuclear depth bombs.
 To reduce crew fatigue on 15-hour flights, the sound deadening was improved and a proper galley and sleeping space were included.
 Due to these upgrades, the takeoff weight of the RAF's MR 3s had risen by over 30,000 lb (13,600 kg) (Ph.
 III) and assistance from Armstrong Siddeley Viper Mk 203 turbojets was needed on takeoff with a 5-minute limit.
 The Griffons had to be run at high power for very long periods after a heavyweight take-off so the Vipers were later cleared to run for four hours continuously so lower Griffon power settings could be used which reduced the risk of failures.
 The extra strain took a toll on the airframe, and flight life of the RAF MR 3s was so reduced that they were outlived by the MR 2s.
 Due to the arms embargo against South Africa, the SAAF's MR 3s never received these upgrades but were maintained independently by the SAAF.

 The Type 719 Shackleton IV, later known as the MR 4, was a projected variant intended to meet a Canadian requirement for a long-range patrol aircraft.
 The MR 4 would have been practically a new aircraft, sharing only the nose, cockpit, and outer wings with earlier variants; it would have also been powered by the Napier Nomad compound engine.
-The Shackleton IV was cancelled in 1955 and the Canadian requirement subsequently met by the Britannia Maritime Reconnaissance later to emerge as the Canadair Argus.
+The Shackleton IV was cancelled in 1955, the Canadian requirement being subsequently met by the Britannia Maritime Reconnaissance, based on the Bristol Brittania airliner, later entering production as the Canadair Argus.

-In 1967, ten MR 2s were modified as training aircraft to replace the T 4 in-service with the Maritime Operational Training Unit; known as T 2s, the crew rest areas were replaced by additional radar equipment and the original radar fittings removed.
+In 1967, ten MR 2s were modified as training aircraft to replace the T 4 in-service with the Maritime Operational Training Unit.
+Known as T 2s, the crew rest areas were replaced by additional radar equipment and the original radar fittings removed.